Search This Blog

 Joseph Hwang

 Popular K-pop can be classified into three main genres: Hip Hop/Dance, Sentimental Ballads, and Trot.
-A narrow definition of K-pop can refer to music centered around idol groups.
-On the other hand, K-pop music can be divided into idol group music and trot called adult music.
-This extreme classification may only be true for the most profitable genres.
-However, for example, there are cases where idol group members turn into trot singers, so it's not a wrong categorization.
+A narrow definition of K-pop refers to music centered around idol groups.
+On the other hand, K-pop music can be divided into music by idol groups and Trot, often referred to as adult music.
+This extreme classification may apply only to the most profitable genres.
+However, there are instances in which idol group members become Trot singers, so it’s not an incorrect categorization.

 Let’s explore “trot” as an important part of K-pop.